Quanta Services (PWR) Outperforms Broader Market: What You Need to Know

-Coming into today, shares of the specialty contractor for utility and energy companies had gained 6.5% in the past month.
-In that same time, the Construction sector gained 5.32%, while the S&P 500 lost 0.42%.
+The specialty contractor for utility and energy companies's shares have seen an increase of 9.22% over the last month, surpassing the Construction sector's gain of 4.76% and the S&P 500's gain of 0.38%.

-Investors will be eagerly watching for the performance of Quanta Services in its upcoming earnings disclosure.
-On that day, Quanta Services is projected to report earnings of $3 per share, which would represent year-over-year growth of 2.04%.
-Our most recent consensus estimate is calling for quarterly revenue of $7.31 billion, up 11.57% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of Quanta Services in its upcoming earnings disclosure.
+The company is predicted to post an EPS of $3, indicating a 2.04% growth compared to the equivalent quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.31 billion, up 11.57% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $10.59 per share and revenue of $27.95 billion, which would represent changes of +18.06% and 0%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $10.59 per share and revenue of $27.97 billion, indicating changes of +18.06% and 0%, respectively, compared to the previous year.

-Any recent changes to analyst estimates for Quanta Services should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Quanta Services.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.31% increase.
-Quanta Services is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.45% higher.
+At present, Quanta Services boasts a Zacks Rank of #2 (Buy).

-In terms of valuation, Quanta Services is currently trading at a Forward P/E ratio of 37.34.
-This signifies a premium in comparison to the average Forward P/E of 24.33 for its industry.
+From a valuation perspective, Quanta Services is currently exchanging hands at a Forward P/E ratio of 37.89.
+For comparison, its industry has an average Forward P/E of 24.78, which means Quanta Services is trading at a premium to the group.

-We can also see that PWR currently has a PEG ratio of 2.06.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Engineering - R and D Services industry held an average PEG ratio of 1.95.
+It is also worth noting that PWR currently has a PEG ratio of 2.09.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Engineering - R and D Services industry currently had an average PEG ratio of 2.02 as of yesterday's close.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.